-In terms of the three types of study that were defined in Section 1.1, the mark-recapture experiments on the Snake River in 1993 and 1994 can be thought of as part of a baseline study because the main objective was to assess this approach for estimating survival rates of salmon with the present dam structures with a view to assessing the value of possible modifications in the future.
+In terms of the three types of studies that were defined previously, the mark-recapture experiments on the Snake River in 1993 and 1994 can be thought of as part of a baseline study, because the main objective was to assess this approach for estimating survival rates of salmon with the present dam structures, with a view to assessing the value of possible modifications in the future.
 Estimating survival rates for populations living outside captivity is usually a difficult task, and this is certainly the case for salmon in the Snake and Columbia Rivers.
-However, the estimates obtained by mark-recapture seem quite accurate, as is indicated by the results shown in Table 1.2.
+However, the estimates obtained by mark-recapture seem quite accurate, as indicated by the results shown in Table 1.2.